microsauce/gravy/README.md

         res.print "<br/><b>Hold the sprouts!!!</b>"
 }
 ```
-This middleware callback tags additional instructions to the order when the customer is 'Steve'.
+This middleware tags additional instructions to the order when the customer is 'Steve'.

 ### end points